Will-GXZ/House-Monitor-IoT-System/README.md

 _update April 16, 2018_

-This repository contains the source code of House Monitor Smart Home Sensor Network System developed by Xiaozheng and Xiaofei.
+This repository contains the source code of a smart home sensor network system **House Monitor**.
 This is also the Master's project of Xiaozheng(Will) Guo and Xiaofei(Elfie) Guo.
 If you have any questions or advice, please feel free to contact us:

 **Email:**